ManosPra/ecommerce_marketplace_data_pipeline/README.md

 - **Data Generation:** Generate realistic synthetic data representative of ecommerce transactions, customer interactions, and product catalog changes.
 - **Data Processing:** Implement a batch processing pipeline to handle large volumes of historical data efficiently and load in a Google BigQuery data lake.
-- **Analytics Engineering:** Implement dimensional modelling using dbt to create fact and dimension tables.
+- **Analytics Engineering:** Implement dimensional modelling using dbt to create fact and dimension tables that are optimized for analytics.
 - **Real-time Data Streaming:** Build a streaming data pipeline with Google Pub/Sub to handle incoming data streams in real-time.
 - **Orchestration:** Orchestrate the pipelines with Mage deployed to Google Cloud Run.
 - **Visualization:** Use Google Looker Studio for batch data and Grafana for data streams.